Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-In this subsection we describe the construction of the canonical path along this cycle in the case if a friendly path (going from the main-diagonal to the small-diagonal) exists.
-Let the chords of the existing friendly path correspond to the positions $A_1,\ldots,A_\Lambda$ where $A_j=(a_j^1,a_j^2)$.
-As we have already mentioned we now consider (``comfortably ordered'') $\ell \times \ell$ submatrices of our adjacency matrices.
-It is {\bf important} to remark, that all descriptions of this subsection use the language of the matrices $F_Z$ (that is the entries can be $0,1,2,3$), unless it is announced otherwise.
+In this subsection we describe the construction of the path along this cycle in the case that a friendly path exists.
+Fix one friendly path: if there are more than one, then take, say, the lexicographically smallest one (relative to the subscripts of the positions).
+Let the chords of the existing friendly path correspond to the positions $A_1,\ldots,A_\Lambda$ where $A_j= (a_j^1 ,a_j^2)$.

-Before we start we introduce a metric on pairs of positions of this matrix: $\|A,\bar A \|$ says how many steps are necessary to go from $A$ to $\bar A$ if in every step we can move to a (horizontally or vertically) neighboring position, we cannot cross the main-diagonal, finally the position $(i,1)$ is neighboring to $(i,\ell)$ and analogously $(\ell, i)$ is neighboring to $(1,i)$.